 - Meet with the Wiley teacher candidate, exchange email and telephone contact information during this meeting. - As soon as placements are made, candidates will be notified of their assigned school and teacher by the School of Education. - Encourage candidates to begin their observations immediately. - Go over candidates' field experience responsibilities with them. - There are a series of Field Observation Tasks.
 Set deadlines for them to be submitted the assignment.
 Evaluate them and give the candidates written feedback. - TEA requirements state that the teacher candidates should engage in interactive observations.
-In other words, teacher candidates should engage in teaching individuals, small groups and who group.
+In other words, teacher candidates should engage in teaching individuals, small groups and who group. - Determine a schedule for observations and teaching lessons with the candidate as he or she make arrangements with the cooperating teacher. - If the teacher candidate is required to teach one or more lessons, give them feedback on the lesson plan after it has been reviewed by the cooperating teacher and prior to the observation.
+The first time the Field Experience Mentor sees the lesson plan should not be the same date and time that the he or she is scheduled to observe the lesson. - Be sure the candidate understands how to complete the Wiley Lesson Plan format.

-- Determine a schedule for observations and teaching lessons with the candidate as he or she make arrangements with the cooperating teacher. - If the teacher candidate is required to teach one or more lessons, give them feedback on the lesson plan after it has been reviewed by the cooperating teacher and prior to the observation.
-The first time the Field Experience Mentor sees the lesson plan should not be the same date and time that the he or she is scheduled to observe the lesson. - Be sure the candidate understands how to complete the Wiley Lesson Plan format. - For classes where candidates are required to teach lessons, provide the candidates with the Wiley College Lesson Plan format. - Complete an assessment of the lesson taught and provide constructive feedback to the candidate. - Teacher candidates are required to bring their cooperating teacher's assessment along with their self-assessment to the follow-up conference with the Field Experience Mentor. - Candidates may request permission to videotape themselves working with students.
+- For classes where candidates are required to teach lessons, provide the candidates with the Wiley College Lesson Plan format. - Complete an assessment of the lesson taught and provide constructive feedback to the candidate. - Teacher candidates are required to bring their cooperating teacher's assessment along with their self-assessment to the follow-up conference with the Field Experience Mentor. - Candidates may request permission to videotape themselves working with students.
 Parental permission will be required (Universal Permission of the school).
 Be sure all permissions slips are appropriately signed. - Collect all forms from the candidates.
 Submit them to the School Education.
-For example, if they are to teach lessons that may be videotaped, require candidates to give all permission to videotape forms to the School of Education. - Have a discussion with the teacher candidate regarding his or her performance using the Discussion Form. - Check with them periodically to discuss their field placements. - Spend time with them periodically to discuss their field placements. - Provide candidates with all forms if needed e.g., cooperating teacher final evaluation, time sheets, assessments, permission to enter cooperating teacher data, permission to video, etc. These may be posted in Google Sites. - Field Experience Mentors will be given a date when observations/lessons must be completed.
+For example, if they are to teach lessons that may be videotaped, require candidates to give all permission to videotape forms to the School of Education. - Have a discussion with the teacher candidate regarding his or her performance using the Discussion Form. - Check with them periodically to discuss their field placements. - Spend time with them periodically to discuss their field placements. - Provide candidates with all forms if needed e.g., cooperating teacher final evaluation, time sheets, assessments, permission to enter cooperating teacher data, permission to video, etc. - Field Experience Mentors will be given a date when observations/lessons must be completed.
 Include this in the syllabus assignments. - Every semester, at least 4 weeks are designed as field experience weeks.
 This information will be provided to the Field Experience Mentor by the School of Education faculty.
 Check the calendar of the schools and school districts.
-Flexibility will be required. - Please notify the Dean or the Assistant Dean of the School of Education of any problems students may report during the teacher candidate's field experience.
+Flexibility will be required. - Please notify the Director of Clinical Teaching should any problems arise.